The Strand Magazine: Unpublished Shirley Jackson Story PLUS 1-year subscription (Five Issues)

 (Special Holiday issue featuring an unpublished Shirley Jackson story, as well as fiction by Thomas Perry, John Floyd, David Marcum, and an exclusive interview with Laurie R. King)

-As usual, you’ll find in this issue a wealth of reviews of the latest thrillers and mysteries, including write-ups of two excellent crime shows recently released on DVD.
+As usual, you’ll find in this issue a wealth of reviews of the latest thrillers and mysteries, including write-ups of two crime shows recently released on DVD.

 The Strand is proud to release an unpublished Shirley Jackson story in our holiday issue and we continue to bring our readers the best in fiction, interviews with authors, as well as insightful book and audiobook reviews.
 In addition to the new Steinbeck short story, we’ve featured unpublished works other legendary authors including F. Scott Fitzgerald, Raymond Chandler, H.G.
 Wells, Agatha Christie, Dashiell Hammett, Tennessee Williams, and Joseph Heller.